2008 United States presidential election in Arkansas

 The 2008 United States presidential election in Arkansas took place on November 4, 2008, and was part of the 2008 United States presidential election.
 State voters chose six representatives, or electors to the Electoral College, who voted for president and vice president.

-Arkansas was won by Republican John McCain by a 19.9% margin of victory, an even greater margin than George W. Bush attained in 2004, despite the national Democratic trend.
-This was likely due to the issue of race in the presidential election.
+Arkansas was won by Republican John McCain by a 19.86% margin of victory, a much greater margin than George W. Bush attained in 2004, despite a large national Democratic trend.
 Prior to the election, all 17 news organizations considered this a state McCain would win, or otherwise a red state.
-The state trended dramatically Republican in 2008, as McCain performed over 4% better than Bush did in 2004 and more than doubled his margin of victory.
+The state trended dramatically Republican in 2008, as McCain received over 4% more of the statewide popular vote than Bush earned in 2004 and more than doubled his margin of victory.
 Only five counties swung more Democratic in 2008, and the vast majority of counties swung heavily Republican, some by as much as 30%.
 Of the ten counties with the largest percentage swing to the Republicans in the U.S. during this election, six of them were located in Arkansas.